Chan Choy Siong

-Chan Choy Siong (陳翠嫦 (Chén Cuìcháng); 1931 – 11 February 1981) was a Singaporean politician and women's rights activist.
+Chan Choy Siong (1931 – 11 February 1981) was a Singaporean politician and women's rights activist.
 Chan was one of the first women to be elected to the Parliament.

 Biography

 Chan grew up in Chinatown.
 She attended Nanyang Girls' High School, but was unable to complete her studies due to financial constraints.
 Her father supported her pursuit of an education.

-At the age of 20, Chan joined the People's Action Party (PAP), and was committed to securing equal rights for women in Singapore, including equality in pay and for an end to legal polygamy.
+At the age of 23, Chan joined the People's Action Party (PAP), and was committed to securing equal rights for women in Singapore, including equality in pay and for an end to legal polygamy.

 In 1956, along with Ho Puay Choo and Oh Siew Chen, Chan created the Women's League within the PAP.
 She was subsequently co-opted into the party's Central Executive Committee (CEC) in 1957.
 That same year, she was also elected to become a city councillor.

 Chan, and seven other women were elected to the Legislative Assembly in 1959.
 Chan served as Assemblywoman and later Member of Parliament between 1959 and 1970.
 She was one of the first few women to be active in Singapore politics.

 Chan pushed for the passage of the Women's Charter and a monogamy proposal.
 In 1961, she created and led the Women's Affairs Bureau of the PAP.
 The Women's Charter Chan had pushed for, was passed in that same year.

 Chan retired from politics in 1970.